boazbk/tcs/lec_02_representation.md

 # Computation and Representation {#chaprepres }

 > ### { .objectives }
-* Distinguish between _specification_ and _implementation_, or equivalently between _algorithms/programs_ and _mathematical functions_.
+* Distinguish between _specification_ and _implementation_, or equivalently between   _mathematical functions_ and _algorithms/programs_.
-* See concept of representing an object as a string (often of zeroes and ones).
+* Representing an object as a string (often of zeroes and ones).
 * Examples of representations for common objects such as numbers, vectors, lists, graphs.
 * Prefix-free representations.
 * Cantor's Theorem: The real numbers are cannot be represented exactly as finite strings.